mnbcz/ScreenCastCaps/README.md

-# Screencast Keyboard - Keyboard, mouse, keystrokes on the screen.
+# Keyboard, mouse, keystrokes, draw on the screen.

-This is keystroke visualizer for Windows.
-On screen display keystrokes, keyboard, and mouse.

 Designed specifically for creating screencasts and tutorials.
-Used by instructors and YouTubers to create tutorials.

-All pressed keys are displayed, not combinations.
-So, you can know which key was pressed and which is currently being held.
-Examples and tutorial can be found here.

 To install, use [latest release](https://github.com/mnbcz/ScreenCast-Keyboard/releases)

 The following features are supported:

+- Custom CSS Styling, themes.
 - Moving the keyboard, or keystrokes, with the mouse.
-- Resizing the keyboard with the mouse.
+- Resizing.
 - Sound when pressing keys.
-- Sound themes for keys.
-It is possible to create a theme yourself.
+- 3 print flow direction modes (From left to right.
+From right to left).
-- Ability to change keystrokes style via css.
+- Freehand style drawing.
+- 11 colors for draw.
+6 line thicknesses (any drawing colors can be set in the settings).
+- Storing the state.
+- Custom Hotkeys.